tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**To Cancel**:  Indicates the cancellation request is ready to be sent to the OSE, this can be done either automatically by Odoo with a *cron* that runs every hour, or the user can send it immediately by clicking on the button “Send now”.
+**To Cancel**:  Indicates the cancellation request is ready to be sent to the OSE, this can be done either automatically by CoquiAPPs with a *cron* that runs every hour, or the user can send it immediately by clicking on the button “Send now”.
 Once it is sent, a cancellation ticket is created, as a result the next message and CDR File are logged in the chatter: